open-telemetry/oteps/text/0207-context-scoped-attributes.md

 * Both are "bags of attributes"
 * Both are propagated identically in-process (Baggage also lives on the Context).

-However, the use cases are very different: Baggage is meant to transport app-level data along the path of execution, while execution-scoped attributes are annotations for all telemetry in the program execution "below" this point.
+However, the use cases are very different: Baggage is meant to transport app-level data along the path of execution, while Context-scoped attributes are annotations for telemetry in the same execution path.

 This also explains the functional & API differences:

 * Most important point: Baggage is meant to be propagated; in fact, this is the main use case of baggage.
 While a propagator for Context-scoped attributes would be implementable, it would break the intended meaning by extending the scope of attributes to called services and would also raise many security concerns.
-* Baggage is both readable and writable for the application, while execution-scoped attributes, like all other telemetry attributes, are write-only.
+* Baggage is both readable and writable for the application, while Context-scoped attributes, like all other telemetry attributes, are write-only.
 * Baggage only supports string values.
-* Baggage is not available to telemetry exporters (although e.g., a SpanProcessor could be used to change that), while that's the whole purpose of execution-scoped attributes.
+* Baggage is not available to telemetry exporters (although e.g., a SpanProcessor could be used to change that), while that's the whole purpose of Context-scoped attributes.

-### Comparing Context-scoped attributes to Scope Attributes
+### Comparing Context-scoped attributes to Instrumentation Scope Attributes

-Context-scoped attributes and the recently added [Scope attributes](https://github.com/open-telemetry/oteps/pull/201) have these commonalities:
+Context-scoped attributes and the recently added [Instrumentation Scope attributes](https://github.com/open-telemetry/oteps/pull/201) have these commonalities:

 * Both have "scope" in the name
 * Both apply a set of telemetry attributes to a set of telemetry items (those in their "scope")

-What is different is the scope.
-While Scope attributes apply to all items emitted by the same Tracer, Meter or LogEmitter (i.e., typically the same telemetry-implementing unit of code), the scope of Context-scoped attributes is determined at runtime by the Context.
+While Instrumentation Scope attributes apply to all items emitted by the same Tracer, Meter or LogEmitter (i.e., typically the same telemetry-implementing unit of code), the scope of Context-scoped attributes is determined at runtime by the Context.
+This also means that the values for instrumentation scope are usually defined at build time, while context-scoped attributes will most often have values determined at runtime.

-In practice, these scopes will [often be completely orthogonal](#scope-and-context), i.e., as the Context is "propagated" in-process through a single service, there will often be exactly one span per Tracer (e.g., one span from the HTTP server instrumentation as the request arrives, and another one from a HTTP client instrumentation, as a downstream service is called)
+In practice, Instrumentation scope and Context scope will [often be completely orthogonal](#scope-and-context):
+When the Context is flows in-process through a single service, there will often be exactly one span per Tracer (e.g., one span from the HTTP server instrumentation as the request arrives, and another one from a HTTP client instrumentation, as a downstream service is called)

-I suggest calling Scope Attributes emitter scope attributes for better distinguishability.

 ## Internal details